 - Enter the category weight.

 - Enter the number of Lowest Scores to drop from a student's overall grade (optional).
+The lowest score will be dropped for each grading period and there must be more than one assignment in order for an assignment to be dropped.

 - The Icon is a visual representation of what category the assignment belongs to.
 These are also viewable in Assignment, Student, and Spreadsheet views.